justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

 If you have IPv6 enabled, you can test if IPv6 is working by going to https://test-ipv6.com/, then making sure ad-block works.
 ## Troubleshooting
-- If you're getting "Rate Limit" errors in Pi-Hole, perform the following:
+- If you're getting "Rate Limit" errors in Pi-Hole, perform the following (note: newer Pi-Hole versions have this setting built-in under the `Settings` window):
   1. Enter:
       ```
       sudo nano /etc/pihole/pihole-FTL.conf